sergiorodriguezdev/chl-09-pro-readme-generator/README.md

 node index.js
 ```

-You will be asked a series of questions, some of which are required before proceering, and a README file will be generated automatically for you.
+You will be asked a series of questions, some of which are required before proceeding, and a README file will be generated automatically for you.
 To avoid overwriting existing README files, the generated READMEs will be saved to the `./output` sub directory and the file name will include your project name.
 For example, if your project is named "Scientific Calculator" then the path to the README will be `./output/README-Scientific_Calculator.md`.

 ## Walkthrough